 Where information sharing is required with a country outside of the EU you will be informed of this and we will have a relevant Information Sharing Agreement in place.
 We will not disclose any health information without an appropriate lawful principle, unless there are exceptional circumstances such as when the health or safety of others is at risk, where the law requires it, or to carry out a statutory functions i.e. reporting to external bodies to meet legal obligations

-[If processing occurs outside the UK –add details regarding who does this and the safeguards in place].

 What are your rights over your personal data?

 You have the following rights over your data we hold: